Collaborating with our students can be highly beneficial for your business.

 Some programmes also allow students to complete in-company projects as the foundation for academic dissertations.
 These usually take place during the summer, based on a project suggested by the sponsoring organisation.
 Typical projects areas centre on accounting, finance, advertising, marketing, corporate communications, PR, human resource management, international business, management, organisational psychology and economics.

 Additionally, it can be helpful to incorporate case study consultancy as part of the curriculum.
-If you would like to know more about how postgraduate students might be able to help your business, please contact the Head of the Professional Development Hub, Elizabeth Bailey.
+If you would like to know more about how postgraduate students might be able to help your business, please contact our Research Engagement Manager, Jo Cutter.

 You can recent examples where our MBA students have helped businesses as part of the Leeds MBA Consulting Challenge.